Thomas-Selin/language-model/README.md

 2. **Transformer Blocks**: Stacked layers of self-attention and feed-forward networks.
 3. **Output Layer**: Projects the final hidden states to the vocabulary size for token prediction.

-See the following diagram for a high-level overview of the architecture.
+**NOTE:** In `config.py` you should adjust parameters related to architecture, such as embeddings size and number of attention heads.
+As per default they are set extremely conservatively to easily enable running the whole training and inference process quickly and on limited hardware.
+See the following diagram for a high-level overview of one of these architectures.

 [Model architecture diagram](./images/model_architecture.png)